xanvcs/coding-resources/README.md

 - [Coursera](https://www.coursera.org) Coding coures from Google and universities.
 Includes videos and exercises
 - [Bento](https://bento.io/) Offers many learning tracks that is accomphlished with a full stack developer curriculum
 - [sololearn](https://www.sololearn.com/home) Courses on many languages such as python
+- [Invent With Python](http://inventwithpython.com/) Books written by Al Sweigart for Python

 ### Paid
 - [Udemy](https://www.udemy.com/) A website compromised of courses in many languages from Python, Kotlin, Java, C++, and others